Components, available as an experimental

 Clicking on this +

-We select the “Card heading” property.
-Once selected, the text setting in the control panel displays the name of the property we just connected this property with.
+Once selected, our Heading text control shows the name of the property that we just connected:

 Our default property value “Default Card heading” that we set when we created this property in the previous step is now used as the text value for our all our Card headings.